Seattle Guitar Lessons In The Comfort Of Your Home

 Besides the guitar itself, there’s not a whole lot more you need.
 We’d recommend having these things to improve and speed up learning:

 • Picks – Learning how to play the guitar with a pick helps young guitarists strum the strings.
-There’s all sorts of pic sizes and thickness.
+There are all sorts of pic sizes and thickness.
 When starting out, a pack of medium or soft pics will aid in learning.

 • Guitar Strap – If you want to play or practice standing up, then a strap is a must.
 Plus, guitar straps can be customized can give kids a sense of personality.